stat6250-w18/course-questions-wiki/week-06/README.md

 - *Question* (jbettonville-stat6250): If the Name variables were not the same for each ID variable in these data sets, which value of Name would the resulting data set take for each ID?
 - *Answer* (jbettonville-stat6250): If the ID variable for both data sets matched but the Name variable in each data set was different for that ID number, the resulting data set would take on the Name variable of the second data set containing the given ID, because the PDV would take the second Name variable and overwrite the first Name variable before adding the new record to the output data set.
 - Question (ldeng11−stat6250): How the match merge process handle the unmatched observations?
+- *Answer* (sbagdi-stat6250): To exclude the unmatched observations from the output data set, the IN= data set option is used.
 - *Question* (jcanfield3-stat6250): Which variables can be overwritten?
 - *Answer* (jcanfield3-stat6250): Variables with matching id's and different contents when merging, or just different contents when one-to-one matching.
 - *Question* (cnguyen77-stat6250): How does match-merging select data?